maldil/R-CPATMiner/README.md

-Staytuned: We are in the process of adding Python support to the CPatMiner
+Stay tuned: We are in the process of adding Python support to the CPatMiner

 # CPatMiner: Graph-based Mining of In-the-Wild, Fine-grained, Semantic Code Change Patterns